lutzzdias/lutzzdias/README.md

 Federal University of Mato Grosso do Sul (UFMS).
 I have always been interested in programming and computers.
-I'm more into the backend side of applications and I'm attracted to web development, despite working as a mobile developer in a Junior company from the university.
+I'm more into the backend side of applications and understanding the logic of how things work.

 - I am from Brazil :brazil:
 - I am 19 years old